heidiwik/photo-gallery-app/README.md

 # Photo Gallery App

-A React-based demo application featuring a photo gallery and SharePoint integration using Microsoft Graph API, with Microsoft Entra ID authentication.
+A React-based sample application that can be used for git and GitHub examples and demos.

 ## Tech Stack